 Realising that we had some time left before taking the bus to London, we opted for the Museum of the History of Science.
-Visit to its rich collection of old scientific instruments is free of charge.
-The most fascinating object on display is a blackboard with Einstein’s own handwriting on it.
+A visit to its rich collection of old scientific instruments is free of charge.
+The most fascinating object on display is a blackboard with Einstein’s own handwriting.
 He used it during a Cosmology lecture he gave in Oxford back in 1931.

 Afterwards, we walked along the wonderfully picturesque Merton Street.
-Before heading to Gloucester Green bus station to catch our coach to London, we visited the Covered Market of Oxford.
-It’s a beautiful market full of cute little shops where you can sit and have something to eat or drink.
+Before heading to Gloucester Green bus station to catch our coach to London, we visited the beautiful Oxford Covered Market with its cute little shops where one can sit and have something to eat or drink.